GothenburgBitFactory/taskwarrior/integration-tests/README.md

 To add a suite,

-1. Add a new C file in `integration-tests/src/bindings_tests/`, based off of one of hte others.
+1. Add a new C file in `integration-tests/src/bindings_tests/`, based off of one of the others.
 1. Add a the suite name to `suites` in `integration-tests/build.rs`.